|

 in the Greenhouses in the Botanic Gardens of Århus as well as Copenhagen, Denmark.

-She travels around the world to all sorts of basketry festivals, symposiums and
+Eva travels around the world to all sorts of basketry festivals, symposiums and

 get-togethers, she meets with fascinating and interesting personalities within